PaulESantos/RDataScience/21_Intro_IPMs.md

 h=y[2]-y[1]
 ```

 Next, we make the IPM matrices.
 The function outer() evaluates the matrix at all pairwise combinations of the two vectors y and y and returns matrices representing the kernel components for growth and fecundity, respectively.
-For the numerical integration, we’re using the midpoint rule (the simplest option) estimate the area under a curve.
+For the numerical integration, we’re using the midpoint rule (the simplest option) to estimate the area under a curve.
 The midpoint rule assumes a rectangular approximation.
 The heights of the rectangles are given by the outer function and the width of the rectangles is h.

 ```r